BruceEckel/functional_error_handling/Slides.md

 ---
 ### Exceptions

+- In the language domain: closer to the problem
 - Standard way to report errors
-- In the language domain: closer to the problem
 - Unifies error reporting and recovery
 - Errors can't be ignored

 ---
 - In the small, exceptions seem to work well
-- Scaling up reveals problems
+- Scaling up (composing) reveals problems

 ---
 ### 1. Conflates Categories

+- Recoverable
 - Panic: program can't continue
+    - Treated the same as recoverable
-- Recoverable
+    - Unecessary overhead
 ---
 ### 2. Not Part of the Type System

 - Don’t know what exceptions will emerge
 - The function can start throwing new ones
 - C++ and Java tried *exception specifications*—didn't work
-- When errors are included in the type system, all errors are type-checked
+- We need error-handling enforced through types

 ---
 ### 3. Exception Specifications Create a “Shadow Type System”